-On a recent fine fall morning, I picked up a Budding Birder Backpack and joined James Casey from Bird Studies Canada—one of the Budding Birder program’s sponsors—for an immersive introduction to bird-spotting in Richmond.
+On a recent fine fall morning, I picked up a Budding Birder Backpack and joined James Casey from Birds Canada—one of the Budding Birder program’s sponsors—for an immersive introduction to bird-spotting in Richmond.

 Budding Birder Backpacks are available from the Tourism Richmond Visitor Centre. | Photo: John Lee